silentMood/CAPTION/README.md

 train_dataset = load_dataset("webdataset", data_files=data_files, split="train", num_proc=128)
 ```

-When training the diffusion transformer from scratch, we recommend using a large number of training steps along with a cosine annealing learning rate schedule that decays from 1×10⁻⁴ down to 1×10⁻⁵.
+When training the diffusion transformer from scratch, we recommend using a large number of training steps (at least **150k steps**) along with a cosine annealing learning rate schedule that decays from 1×10⁻⁴ down to 1×10⁻⁵.

+When finetuning with our BLIP3o-60k, we recommend using a large number of training steps (at least **10k steps**) along with a cosine annealing learning rate schedule that decays from 1×10⁻⁴ down to 0.

 ## CLIP + Diffusion (Encoder + Decoder)